rebeca53/nd940-android-kotlin-final-project/README.md

 ### 8. Animation
 Animate favorite and download option in Main screen.
 Animate image on transition from Saved screen to Detail screen.
 ### 9. Optional
 Plus: Notify when download is done.
+Add Info button in Main Screen.
 Animate Favorite button in MainScreen in sync with the list icon.
 Test activity.
 When item is clicked in the list, open a drawer with explanation.